-Secondary School SENCO visits our school to meet students with a Statement of Need or EHC Plan and their parents and attends their final termly review in Year 5 or the Transfer Review in Y6 or both.
+Secondary School SENDCO visits our school to meet students with a Statement of Need or EHC Plan and their parents.
+Secondary School SENDCo will attend either their final termly review in Year 5 or the Transfer Review in Y6.

 Pupils visit the secondary school prior to the new term, individual arrangements are made.
-All SEN records for Y6 children are passed to the receiving school by the SENCO.
+All SEN records for Y6 children are passed to the receiving school by the SENDCO.
 Information on the school SEN database is held until pupils are 25 years old.

-When children on the SEN Register transfer schools other than in Y6, the SENCO is informed and SEN documentation is forwarded to the receiving school.
+When children on the SEN Register transfer schools other than in Y6, the SENDCO is informed and SEN documentation is forwarded to the receiving school.
 The usual information is forwarded electronically as CTF (Common Transfer File) by the Administrator.

-Contact and liaison with Special Schools is undertaken by the SENCO.
+Contact and liaison with Special Schools is undertaken by the SENDCO.

-Contact with outside agencies is undertaken through the SENCO.
+Contact with outside agencies is undertaken through the SENDCO.